mars-86/docker-cli/README.md

 <h1 align="center">Docker CLI for Windows</h1>

 ## Get docker cli
-Actually the docker cli to download is a beta version
+At the moment the docker cli to download is a beta version
 You can download it from releases page https://github.com/mars-86/docker-cli/releases

 ## Overview